 4.)
 Try Not To Include Flashy Media Content

 Most of the email clients are not able to view rich media content, such as video embeds and Flag.
 So, try not to include them.
 If you include them and they are not appearing or working properly, the recipient may suspect them to be deceptive, which can make them mark them as Spam.
 However, if the media content is essential from a marketing perspective, you can add a web link to the video instead of adding the complete video in the email.

 5.)
 Avoid Adding Attachment to the Email

 When you send an email with attachments like Word documents or PDFs, it alerts spam filters immediately.
 Also, attached files increase the size of the email which consequently makes them sluggish to load.
-Instead of attaching large attachment with your email, you can share it via cloud by providing a link.
+Instead of attaching a large attachment with your email, you can share it via the cloud by providing a link.
 This way you can prevent your email from getting suspected as Spam by the recipient’s emails service.